weiijiie/terraform-gce-gns3/README.md

 5. Run `terraform apply`, inspect the generated plan, and confirm.

-6. Download the OpenVPN client profile from the endpoint specified in the Terraform output (may need to wait a short while for the server to be ready to accept connections), and use it to connect to the VPN via your OpenVPN client.
+6. Download the OpenVPN client profile from the endpoint specified (default port 8003) in the Terraform output.
+You may need to wait a short while for the server to be ready to accept connections.
+Use the profile to connect to the VPN via your OpenVPN client.

-7. Open the GNS3 client and specify the host and port under Edit > Preferences > Server, based on the IP and port specified in the Terraform output.
+7. Open the GNS3 client and specify the host and port under Edit > Preferences > Server, based on the IP and port specified in the Terraform output (default IP 172.16.253.1, default port 3080).
 GNS should be able to connect to the remote server.

     ![GNS3 server settings](images/gns3_server_settings.png)